jfmedeirosneto/ssmblog/README.md

 All posts is ordering by ascending date in home, tag, author and search pages

-The posts created in drafts directory is only acessible by draft url like http://localhost:8080/drafts/hello-world/
+The posts created in data/drafts directory is only acessible by draft url like http://localhost:8080/drafts/hello-world/

 ## Admin page

-When use ssmblog is possible to admin posts and drafts by Admin page.
+When use ssmblog is possible to admin posts, drafts and images by Admin page.

 When running in local mode the Admin page is http://localhost:8080/admin